COVID-19: No lockdown but stricter curbs in Maha from Apr 14 | Health

 The 12 lakh registered construction workers will get Rs 1,500 during the period while license holding auto-rickshaw operators will get Rs 1,500.
 There are 12 lakh such auto- rickshaw drivers.

-Also, the registered hawkers will get Rs 2,500 during the same period as well, he said.
+Also, the registered hawkers will get Rs 2,500 during the same period, he said.

-The number of registered beneficiaries under various state and central schemes such as the Sanjay Gandhi Niradhar, Shravanbal and the Indira Gandhi National pension scheme in the state stood at 35 lakh, the CM said.

-They will get Rs 2,000 for the next two months, he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)